Zero Rate VAT On Motorhomes Explained

 It’s often helpful to understand what is excluded from VAT relief as well.
 Less significant modifications range from roof racks to parking sensors.
 These can be understood as temporary or minor changes.

-Specifically, the HMRC welcomes any changes that supports how a wheelchair user experiences the motorhome.
+Specifically, the HMRC welcomes any changes that support how a wheelchair user experiences the motorhome.
 This includes driving, travelling in, or leaving, a motorhome.

 Are Minor Adaptations Covered?